chrisgee794/hello-world/README.md

 # hello-world
 Hi Coders!

-Chris gere, I'm new to this and learning as I go, I know SQL and C++ so far.
+Chris here, I'm new to this and learning as I go, I know SQL and C++ so far.